CSwala/awesome-computer-science/.github/ISSUE_TEMPLATE/add-new-technology.md

 ---

-Add according to the PR template or See `Android` in README.md to get an idea.
+See `Android` in README.md to get an idea of the contents of the PR for this issue.